uccser/cs-field-guide/text/en/further-information/glossary-old.md

 ## Megabyte

 About 1000 kilobytes (1,000,000 bytes).
 This is 8 million individual bits (i.e. 0’s and 1’s).
 [Like a kilobyte, there are other definitions, such as 1024x1024 bytes, but usually this level of accuracy isn’t important].
-Commonly referred to as a “MB”.
+Commonly referred to as a "MB".

 ## MP3